Lufthansa Flight 592: Hijacking

-At Frankfurt Airport, Nebiu Demeke took advantage of the airport security by stuffing a pistol deep into his hat and then placing his hat on a table adjacent to the scanner.
-The security guards were not as strict as now since the incident took place before the September 11 attacks and they allowed Demeke to pass through.
+At Frankfurt Airport, Nebiu took advantage of the airport security by stuffing a pistol deep into his hat and then placing his hat on a table adjacent to the scanner.

-Approximately 35 minutes into the flight, as the aircraft reached cruising altitude in Austrian airspace, Demeke entered the forward lavatory.
+Approximately 35 minutes into the flight, as the aircraft reached cruising altitude in Austrian airspace, Nebiu entered the forward lavatory.
 He put on a black ski mask and removed his pistol.
 Leaving the lavatory, he entered the cockpit, which was unlocked.
 Placing the pistol to the pilot's head, he said, "If you do not turn west, I'll shoot you."

-Demeke demanded that the aircraft be flown to New York City and demanded political asylum in the United States.
-After being told that the plane would need to be refueled, Demeke agreed to allow a refueling stop in Hannover, Germany.
+Nebiu demanded that the aircraft be flown to New York City and demanded political asylum in the United States.
+After being told that the plane would need to be refueled, Nebiu agreed to allow a refueling stop in Hanover, Germany.
 The aircraft landed at Hannover-Langenhagen Airport around noon local time, where it was surrounded by law enforcement officials.
-Demeke remained in the cockpit with the pistol to the pilot's head, and threatened to begin killing a flight attendant every five minutes.
-German authorities allowed the plane to depart after Demeke threatened to kill his hostages but promised to surrender peacefully upon reaching the United States.
+Nebiu remained in the cockpit with the pistol to the pilot's head, and threatened to begin killing a flight attendant every five minutes.
+German authorities allowed the plane to depart after Nebiu threatened to kill his hostages but promised to surrender peacefully upon reaching the United States.

-Pilot Gerhard Goebel was able to calm Demeke down during the non-stop flight to New York.
-Though Demeke kept the pistol pointed at Goebel's head for the duration of the flight, he removed his ski mask.
-Goebel later told newspapers that he spent the hours trying to build a rapport with Demeke, who admitted to having spent several months planning the hijacking.
-Both men agreed that, upon arriving in New York, Goebel would give Demeke his sunglasses in exchange for Demeke's pistol.
+Pilot Gerhard Goebel was able to calm Nebiu down during the non-stop flight to New York.
+Though Nebiu kept the pistol pointed at Goebel's head for the duration of the flight, he removed his ski mask.
+Goebel later told newspapers that he spent the hours trying to build a rapport with Nebiu, who admitted to having spent several months planning the hijacking.
+Both men agreed that, upon arriving in New York, Goebel would give Nebiu his sunglasses in exchange for Nebiu's pistol.

 The aircraft arrived at John F. Kennedy International Airport at around 4:00 pm EDT and taxied to a remote part of the runway.
 A three-man hostage negotiation team had been assembled in the air traffic control tower.
-NYPD detective Dominick Misino spoke with Demeke over the radio, assisted by FBI special agent John Flood and Port Authority detective sergeant Carmine Spano.
-After 70 minutes of negotiation, Demeke traded his pistol for the pilot's sunglasses and surrendered peacefully to authorities.
+NYPD detective Dominick Misino spoke with Nebiu over the radio, assisted by FBI special agent John Flood and Port Authority detective sergeant Carmine Spano.
+After 70 minutes of negotiation, Nebiu traded his pistol for the pilot's sunglasses and surrendered peacefully to authorities.
 All 94 passengers and ten crew were unharmed.